heyitsgarrett/elroi/README.md

     var myGraph = elroi($element, dataSeries, [graphOptions], [tooltips]);

+### $element
-$element - a jQuery object for the HMTL element that will contain the graph.
+A jQuery object for the HMTL element that will contain the graph.
 The height and width of the graph elroi creates are determined by your styles on $element.

     example: var $element = $('#my-graph-container');`

+### data
-data - The data to graph.
+The data to graph.
 Elroi will accept a variety of formats for this.

-An array.
+An array:

     dataSeries = [4,6,8,4,3,9];

-An array of values and dates
+An array of values and dates:

     dataSeries = [
         {value: 4, date: "2009-05-01T03:59:59.000Z"},